-A great example of this is the chicken restaurant Nandos, who operate globally and enjoy great success in the UK.
+A great example of this is the chicken restaurant Nandos, which operates globally and enjoys great success in the UK.
 In the UK they are consistently ranked as one of the best large companies to work for in part due to how they engage their employees through learning and development opportunities and a strong focus on employee wellbeing.

-This is lead by their management teams and it’s managers who are best positioned to improve engagement.
-The best managers inspire, are great leaders and ensure their team want to always perform to the best of their abilities.
+This is led by their management teams and its managers who are best positioned to improve engagement.
+The best managers inspire, are great leaders, and ensure their team wants to always perform to the best of their abilities.

 However, the management can’t do this on their own.
-The set the tone which empowers employees to take ownership and accountability for their performance and their engagement levels.
-It helps create a shared desire in the employees to succeed, to enjoy work and to be good at their jobs.
+They set the tone which empowers employees to take ownership and accountability for their performance and their engagement levels.
+It helps create a shared desire in the employees to succeed, enjoy work, and to be good at their jobs.
 Managers create the framework for this to happen and employees then have to run with it.

 Here’s are three of the core components that are essential for managers when it comes to creating the framework for employees to succeed and be engaged: